unomaas/movies-sagas/README.md

 This is a web based application that uses React to interact with a virtual server and database.
 The objective was to get hands-on experience working with React to build a full-stack app using CRUD methodology and Router capability for a Detailed View.

-The app functionality will take the user through a simple "feedback" process, asking them to leave feedback on how they're feeling, how they're understanding content, how well supported they feel, and if there's any comments.

-At the end of the feedback process, the app will review their choices displayed on the DOM, and be able to submit their feedback to the database.
-After submission, they may leave new feedback again, if desired.
+The Movies Saga will allow a user to create a list of movies they like, by entering a name, description, selecting a category, and uploading an image.
+The users will then be able to edit these details by clicking on a movie in the list and using the edit button to save and update.